 In 2011, Emily joined American Medical Systems, where she met Ben.
 She created a drug-eluting pelvic floor mesh and a novel pre-clinical testing model with Colorado State University.
 Ms. Meyering co-led several company-wide innovation summits where she fostered collaboration and problem-solving for cross-functional teams.
 Emily and Ben Arcand were awarded the AMS Innovation Award for the development of a new platform technology in soft tissue repair.

 Emily joined Minnetronix in 2013 where she led a technical team from bench prototypes to FDA submission in 17 months.
-Currently, she is the Director of Research and Development at SpineThera, a startup pharmaceutical company developing a drug product to treat back pain.
+Currently, she is the Vice President of Research and Development at SpineThera, a startup pharmaceutical company developing a drug product to treat low back pain.